 When it comes to choosing ingredients for Pumpkin and Black Bean Chilli, we like to choose the items with the lowest carbon footprint and the least packaging waste.

 Pumpkins are grown every year in abundance for decorating and carving.
 Sadly, these pumpkins are rarely eaten which is a huge waste.
 We love adding pumpkin to wintery vegan recipes and this version of our vegan chilli is perfect with chunks of pumpkin.

 Pumpkins can can be grown at home, on an allotment or picked from a local pumpkin patch.
 These are our favourite ways to acquire the pumpkins we use in our recipes because then they are locally grown, as fresh as possible when they hit our plates and completely packaging free.

 Afterwards, go through the stringy flesh and remove any outer skin (the hard, outer shell) using a knife.
 What you are left with is all pumpkin flesh, whether its stringy or chunky in texture.

 Throughout the winter, when you want to make a vegan recipe like this one that requires pumpkin, just defrost one portion by leaving it out in the morning ready for use at dinner time.

 If you’re not confident at making your own chilli from scratch, there are ample choices in the shops for pre-mixed chilli sauce or pre-mixed chilli seasoning.
 However, the tastiest chillis, vegan or not, are those where all the ingredients are as fresh and natural as possible.

 Along with cumin seeds, you’ll need oregano and cayenne pepper.
-Wherever possible, buy these in recyclable glass jars.
-Once we’ve purchased these once, we like to re-use the glass jars in local refill shops, like The Refill Room in Leigh on Sea.
-If you don’t know of a refill shop near you, get in touch with us today and we’ll help you discover one.
-They’re great fun if you want to shop zero waste style!
+Wherever possible, buy these in recyclable glass jars or another sustainable material.
+We like to re-use glass jars and other containers in local zero waste shops, like The Refill Room in Leigh on Sea or the BRAND NEW Refill in Chelmsford.